leebyron/testcheck-js/docs/index.md

 See the complete [API documentation](http://leebyron.com/testcheck-js/api) for all available generators and utilities, or the [Walkthrough Guide](http://leebyron.com/testcheck-js/) for a more thorough walkthrough.

+> Try it!
+Open the developer console while viewing [the docs](http://leebyron.com/testcheck-js/) to follow along with the examples below.

 ### Defining properties